RaoulMa/ml/README.md

-# Machine_Learning
+# Machine Learning

-Collection of Machine Learning algorithms and concepts
+Collection of Machine Learning algorithms and concepts for the purpose of self-teaching.

-- Basic_Neural_Nets
-- Euler_Method
-- Polymorphism
-- Sampling_Algorithms
-- VcrMtx